After years of development and several delays, Microsoft has finally confirmed that Crackdown 3 will be launching in February 2019.

 Related: Xbox One X vs Xbox One S

-After catching one of the city’s highrise monorails in the blast and sending it flying straight down a busy street, the authorities and transport company apparently took notice and exception to my actions.
+After catching one of the city’s highrise monorails in the blast and sending it flying straight down a busy street, the authorities and transport company apparently took notice and weren’t too happy about it.
 Before I could fully soak in the gloriousness of my handiwork a team of laser turrets and automatic city defences had descended on me, eager to ensure I didn’t mount a repeat performance.
 Cue the credits and a cliffhanger to my brief excursion into the world of Crackdown 3.

 The satisfying combat structure was further aided by the game’s graphics.
 Testing Crackdown in 4K on the Xbox One X the game’s stylised, comic book-like graphics looked great, textures were wonderfully detailed and particle effects are a cut above most competing titles.